walaa-s/pdsnd_github/README.md

 2-new_york_city.csv
 3-washington.csv

+What Software Do I Need?
+you need have to complete this project:

+Python
+A text editor, like Sublime or Atom
+A terminal application
+3 excel files

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.